-As a Community College and University student, the first time a class meets we usually refer to it as “Syllabus Day”.
+As a Community College and University student, I know that the first time a class meets it is usually just referred to as “Syllabus Day.”
 This is because instructors generally spend the first class period going over the course syllabus and expectations for the the term.
-Something common to every syllabus I have read is student integrity, ethics, and a strict no-cheating policy.
-I consider myself a generally honest student and have not found myself tempted toward academic dishonesty.
+Some things common to every syllabus I have read are: student integrity, ethics, and a strict no-cheating policy.
+I consider myself to be an honest student, and have not found myself tempted to engage in academic dishonesty.
 However, every quarter I am reminded that this is not the case with every student.
-Each instructor has their own methods and dedication to preventing academic dishonesty, some more effective than others.
+Each instructor has their own method for detecting and preventing academic dishonesty, some of which are more effective than others.

-One way to learn how honest a class is is to be a teaching assistant and grader.
-You can quickly learn who is working on assignments together and who is producing original work.
-Now, I don’t think there is anything wrong with teamwork (unless the instructor specifically forbids it) but when working as a team it is still important that everyone understands everything as much as possible since tests and exams are generally done individually.
+One way to learn how honest a class is, is to be a teaching assistant and grader.
+When grading papers, you quickly learn who is working on assignments together, and who is producing original work.
+Now, I don’t think there is anything wrong with teamwork (unless the instructor specifically forbids it) but when working as a team it is still important that everyone understands everything as much as possible, since tests and exams are generally done individually.

 In Electrical Engineering, we often need to produce screen shots of oscilloscope waveforms and/or the numerical data associated with the display.
-Typically, benchtop oscilloscopes have a continuous time and date stamp that is present in the corner of the screen as is the case with UW Bothell’s oscilloscopes.
-When using Waveforms software, this time stamp has to be manually selected when exporting Oscilloscope images or data but includes date, time, device name, and device serial number.
-This makes it very easy to confirm original/shared/copied work within a classroom/lab.
-Having ample, portable hardware available like the Analog Discovery 2, per student actually encourages students to do their own work since it can be done whenever it is convenient for the student or when they are feeling inspired to get some work done rather than just relying on limited, scheduled lab time.
+Typically, benchtop oscilloscopes have a continuous time and date stamp that is present in the corner of the screen, as is the case with UW Bothell’s oscilloscopes.
+When using Waveforms software, this time stamp has to be manually selected when exporting Oscilloscope images or data, and includes date, time, device name, and device serial number.
+This makes it very easy for instructors to track student work, and to confirm original/shared/copied work within a classroom/lab.
+Having ample portable hardware, like the Analog Discovery 2, available for each student, encourages students to do their own work, because it can be done whenever it is convenient for the student, rather than confining them to a limited, scheduled lab time.